AcademySoftwareFoundation/tac/process/proposal_template.md

-* Requested project maturity level (select one):	Adopted 	or 	Incubation
+* Requested project maturity level (select one):	Sandbox or Adopted or Incubation